Table of Contents

-- The Center for Communication Excellence (Graduate College) comprises multiple sets of expertise imparted by Disciplinary, Interdisciplinary, and English Writing Consultants, who offer one-on-one consultations and facilitate peer writing groups.
+Comprises multiple sets of expertise imparted by Disciplinary, Interdisciplinary, and English Writing Consultants.
+They offer one-on-one consultations and facilitate peer writing groups.
 Prepared through in-depth training, they assist with any research-related communication (e.g., thesis/dissertations, journal articles, proceedings papers, conference presentations, and posters, etc.).
 Visit the Center for Communication Excellence (Graduate College) website.

 Promote and Preserve Academic Integrity

 The value of an education at Iowa State University depends significantly upon the quality of academic work and research completed by you and other students.
 As students, your role in promoting and preserving integrity on campus is essential.
 To learn more about academic integrity and your responsibilities, visit the Office of Student Conduct’s website.